|Murray Bridge||56 min|

 The name “Meningie” is generally accepted to come from the Aboriginal word meaning “mud".

-Boating and Bird Watching are great attractions.
-The lake is ideal for all water sports including windsurfing, sailing, jet skiing, and fishing.
-The prolific birdlife is a constant source of interest.
+Due to the prolific birdlife, bird watching is a constant source of interest throughout the Coorong.
 The area is host to the largest breeding ground of Australian Pelicans as well as Egrets, Silver Gulls, Sharp-tailed Sandpipers, Red-necked Stints and many more.

 Trig Hill Lookout the highest point in the town and gives a wonderful view over the town and the lake.